To quell unrest, France's Macron speeds up tax cuts but vows no U-turn

 In measures that are likely to cost billions to state coffers, Macron said people on the minimum wage would see their salaries rise by 100 euros ($113.76) a month in 2019 without extra costs to employers.

-His labor minister said this would be achieved by government topping up small salaries.
+His labour minister said this would be achieved by government topping up small salaries.

 Pensioners earning less than 2,000 euros per month will see this year’s increase in social security taxes scrapped, Macron said, going back on a measure that had particularly hurt his popularity with older voters.